 Choosing the best petrol pressure washer can be quite complicated.

 Not long ago your choice was limited and many of the models were more for professionals.
-Now, a homeowner can affordably purchase a petrol power washer for home use.
+Now, a homeowner can affordably purchase a petrol power washer for home use, for that industrial strength clean.
+I tested all of these out and I don’t think my street has ever looked cleaner.
+After my drive was cleaned I offered to clean the neighbors so I could thoroughly test these.

-I’ve found the 5 best petrol power washers available in the UK and linked each one through to Amazon where you can order it today and get free delivery.
+Through my tests I’ve found the 5 best petrol power washers available in the UK and linked each one through to Amazon where you can order it today and get free delivery.
+I updated this article in 2023 to update and add all the best petrol pressure washers that are currently available.
+You can also buy direct from Wasper but shipping is extra.
+Screwfix also have a great range of petrol pressure washers.

 Top 5 Best Petrol Pressure Washer Reviews UK